 The 2nd Battalion first saw action in the Hook of Holland as part of a small infantry force sent to the Netherlands to help protect and evacuate the Dutch government.
 On 13 May, the Battalion landed with a solitary German plane dropping a bomb which exploded nearby as the unit disembarked.
 Orders had been received just prior to embarkation that the Battalion was to move towards the Hague.
 However, events on the ground meant that the Battalion remained at the Hook of Holland.
 Before long, Queen Wilhelmina had appeared and been evacuated.
 The Dutch government arrived later in the evening followed by the Diplomatic Corps.
 An air raid later in the day killed seven Guardsmen and wounded twenty-three.
 More casualties were sustained in an air raid the next morning before the Battalion was evacuated back to Britain on board the Malcolm, Whitshed and Vesper.

 There was little respite, as on 22 May, orders were received to “Prepare to move”.
 This time, the Battalion was sent to Boulogne one of the important Channel ports in France to help in its defence.
 Embarking on board the Queen of the Channel, without most of its transport and with limited equipment and weapons, the Battalion landed at Boulogne in the evening.
 There was heavy fighting and many casualties were sustained before the Battalion was evacuated back to Britain, returning to Tweseldown Camp on the morning of 24 May.
 The Battalion then spent the next four years training in Britain.
 On 15 September 1941, the 20th Independent Infantry Brigade (Guards) was redesignated as the 5th Guards Armoured Brigade.
 The 2nd Battalion was converted to an armoured role and was designated as an armoured battalion.
 The 5th Guards Armoured Brigade served with the Guards Armoured Division for the duration of the war in Europe.
+On 2 July 1944, the Battalion landed two miles east of Arromanches in Normandy.
+After the end of the Normandy Campaign in August, the Battalion fought in the Low Countries and Germany.

 3rd Battalion Irish Guards